Heber Valley Railroad

 Number 1218, an ex-U. S. Army Davenport 44-ton diesel switcher arrived as a donation from Hill Air Force Base.
 The little locomotive was one of a total of 20 built for the Army in 1953.
 (Locomotive Notes II, Issue 174, page 16)

-Deer Creek Scenic Railway 2-8-2 number 36, and number 100 were seen loaded on a flat car in Eugene, Ore., on 23 June 1999, headed for Merrill, Ore., 15 miles south of Klamath Falls.
+Deer Creek Scenic Railway 2-8-2 number 36, and number 100 were seen loaded on a flat car in Eugene, Oregon, on 23 June 1999, headed for Merrill, Oregon, 15 miles south of Klamath Falls.
 The Merrill location is on the former SP route, at a former Holly Sugar site.
 Owned by Fred Kepner, both locomotives were seen again at Merrill, still loaded on flat cars on 20 July 1999.
 (Locomotive Notes II, Number 210, April-May-June 2000, in TRP, page 59, reported by Ryan Ballard and Keith Ardinger)

 July 1, 2000

-Heber Valley Historic Railroad Authority received $260,000 from the State of Utah general fund, to be used to build a depot for the Heber Valley Historic Railroad.
+Heber Valley Historic Railroad Authority received $260,000 from the State of Utah general fund, to be used to build a depot for the Heber Valley Railroad.
 (Utah State Legislature House Bill 92)

 May 12, 2001